 Plus, the space below means enough room to stand upright in the guest rooms and main saloon.
 Sailboat August Maverick’s mast reaches 110 feet into the air, carrying an impressive 4,500 square feet of sail.
 Famous naval architect William Garden designed and built her for trans-oceanic voyages.
 August Maverick was once featured on the cover of Yachting magazine.

 Shawn and Victoria have kept her meticulously maintained.
 They have also modernized her while keeping her elegant classic feel and go-anywhere capability.

 August Maverick has a dive compressor and scuba gear for four people.
 “It’s a great setup for basic dives around the yacht, looking for lobster, or just poking around a nearby reef.
 For guests who want to do more serious diving, we encourage using rendezvous companies in the area.

 They have easy access to the best locations where the larger yachts can’t necessarily go.
 We work with guests to create the right mix based on their preferences,” says Shawn.
 Shawn attended Navy Dive School.
 He has dived from Midway Atoll in the Hawaiian Islands to Svalbard, Norway, north of the Arctic Circle.

 New aboard August Maverick for 2022, both in the Virgin Islands and summer in New England, is Chef Adam Travaglione.
 Travaglione grew up in his family’s restaurant in Boston’s North End.
 He attended the Alain Ducasse Pastry School in France this winter.

 Imagine classic lemon scones served for the start of a great charter with Shawn, Victoria, and Adam aboard August Maverick.
 In addition to enjoying August Maverick Stress-Free Charters, you will have great cuisine.

-S/Y AUGUST MAVERICK sailing the U.S. Virgin Islands and the Caribbean during the winter months and New England during the summer months.
+Sailboat AUGUST MAVERICK sailing the U.S. Virgin Islands and the Caribbean during winter and New England during summer.